odoo-ps/psae-btco/docs/solutions/flower_shop_6.md

 The relationship between products and serials is that a `product.product` record has many `stock.production.lot` (this is the model for serial) records.
 We need to check all the serials for each flower product and if at least one serial requires watering, then the product will be marked with a ribbon.
-Now, one may think of implementing this by a computed boolean field in the `product.product` model and the compute method can depend on the serial records.
+Now, one may think of implementing this by a computed boolean field in the `product.product` model and the compute method can have a dependency on the serial records.
+Regardless of whether you considered this approach, it cannot be done unfortunately because of the
-Regardless of whether you considered this approach, it cannot be done unfortunately because of the following:
+following:

 - there is no reference to `stock.production.lot` (serial) records from the product, rather there is product reference in the serial model